DeveloperC286/cryptanalysis/monoalphabetic-substitution-cipher/monoalphabetic-substitution-cipher/README.md

 The path to a file containing the text to be used as input to the substitution.

 decipher: bool
 A flag to specify if the file content should be deciphered.
+Defaults to false.

 ## Example Usage
 Encipher The-Adventures-of-Sherlock-Holmes.plaintext with the key The-Adventures-of-Sherlock-Holmes.key and write the result to the file The-Adventures-of-Sherlock-Holmes.ciphertext.